smhsketch/jahphone/README.md

 now that you've done that, let's configure twurl to leverage the twitter API.

 add these lines to your ~/.bashrc file.
-Replace the path with the path of your jahphone.py file if you moved it.
+Replace the path with the path of your jahphone.py file if you moved it. make sure to replace USER with your username.

 ```
 alias jahphone='python3 /home/USER/jahphone/jahphone.py'